PSA-Total Prostate Specific Antigen Serum67+ booked in last 3 days

-This test is often done to screen patients suspected of prostatic cancer.
+PSA test is often done to screen patients suspected of prostatic cancer.
 Patients with significantly higher results are offered prostate biopsy to diagnose their condition

-This test measures total PSA in serum
+PSA test measures total PSA in serum

-This test requires a blood sample.
+PSA test requires a blood sample.
 A tourniquet (elastic) band is placed tightly on the upper arm.
 The patient is then asked to make a fist.
 This helps in the build-up of blood filling the veins.
 The skin is disinfected before needle insertion and the blood sample is collected in vacutainer.

 Levels below or within reference interval indicate low/ no chance of prostate cancer.